Sanyyouisf/cageMatch/README.md

  - Clearly display who the winner is
  - Display the winners badges
  - Use jquery .animate method to apply animation to the images

-Your code should:

- - Not have any grunt errors
- - Use es6 syntax - let, const, fat arrows
- - Show an user friendly message if no data comes back from treehouse - ie you type in a username that doesn't exist (hint: use .catch on your promise.all to catch the error from treehouse)
- - Have cool animations
- - Not be styled unless you have 100% functionality complete

 <hr>